aiven/devportal/docs/platform/howto/disk-autoscaler.rst

 Disable with Aiven API
 ~~~~~~~~~~~~~~~~~~~~~~

-To disable disk autoscaler on your service via `Aiven API <https://api.aiven.io/doc/>`_, call the `ServiceIntegrationDelete <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationDelete>`_ endpoint to delete an autosclaler integration on your service and, next, the `ServiceIntegrationEndpointDelete <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointDelete>`_ endpoint on your project to delete the autoscaler integration endpoint if you don't need it for any future purposes.
+To disable disk autoscaler on your service via `Aiven API <https://api.aiven.io/doc/>`_, call the `ServiceIntegrationDelete <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationDelete>`_ endpoint to delete an autoscaler integration on your service and, next, the `ServiceIntegrationEndpointDelete <https://api.aiven.io/doc/#tag/Service_Integrations/operation/ServiceIntegrationEndpointDelete>`_ endpoint on your project to delete the autoscaler integration endpoint if you don't need it for any future purposes.

 `ServiceUpdate <https://api.aiven.io/doc/#tag/Service/operation/ServiceUpdate>`_ endpoint passing ``{"service disk autoscaler": {"enabled": true}}`` in the ``user_config`` object.